 3: Best online resources to monitor the eruption progress:

-You can find a LOT of information about ongoing eruptions online but not all of it is correct.
-Unfortunately quite some news outlets over-sensationalize events for their own profits, which leads to a lot of misinformation.
+You can find a plethora of information about ongoing eruptions online, though not all of it is correct.
+Unfortunately, many news outlets over-sensationalize events for their own profits, which leads to a lot of misinformation.

 Some official resources that we keep an eye on and that can help you keep up-to-date with the status of possible ongoing eruptions are: